Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: External Working Memory Augmentation for Estimation

 where $e^{bl,\text{max}}$ is the maximum of $e^{bl}$ for the boundary layer dynamics of the estimator without memory.} \end{theorem}

 Please see the Appendix for the proof.
 The result clearly shows that if the error in the Memory Read output is small, i.e. $\delta_m \ll 1$, $\overline{\delta} = 0$ and if we set $\alpha = 1$, then the maximum deviation of the error for the estimator with memory is less than half of the maximum deviation of the error for the estimator without memory.
+The main purpose of the analysis is to provide theoretical ground and justification for the improvement in estimation from an external memory.